 Essentially, the vision you have for your business and its future should be reflected in the chosen domain name.
 A domain name like ‘www.weddingplanner.com’ is great if you only ever plan to keep your business focus on planning weddings.
 However, in the future if your plan is to broaden your scope to include a variety of event planning services, this may not be the most effective domain name to help facilitate that growth, and a more general ‘www.eventplanner.com’ might be a better choice.

-Setting out your business plan before you register your domain name can help you decide the best option for choosing the right name to help your business grow in the direction you envision.
+Setting out your business plan before you register your domain name can help you decide the best option for choosing the perfect domain name to help your business grow in the direction you envision.

 3. Can someone take my domain name?

-If you pay to register a domain name, you become the domain name registrant and no one else can have that domain name unless you, as the domain holder, transfer ownership or sell the domain name to them.
-However, you will have to keep paying annually to keep the domain name registered in your name in order to maintain this.
-If you don’t keep up with paying your annual registration fee and renew your domain, your registration will expire and anyone else will be able to get that domain name registered in their name.
-If you’ve established a recognizable domain name, you will want to ensure that you’re renewing your domain on time.
+If you pay for domain registrations, you become the domain name registrant and no one else can have that domain name unless you, as the domain holder, transfer domain ownership or sell the domain name to them.
+However, you will have to keep paying annually to ensure the domain registration stays in your name.
+If you don’t keep up with paying your renewal registration fee and renew your domain, your expiry date will pass and anyone else will be able to get that domain name registered in their name.
+If you’ve established a recognizable domain name, you will want to ensure that you’re renewing your domain registrations on time.
 Otherwise, someone else can take it, build their website on it and use all of the hard work you’ve put into building and establishing a recognizable domain name along with all the advertising and marketing tools you have invested in.
 Protection is available through domain locking, to prevent transferring your domain mistakenly.

 4. What is the difference between a domain name and a website?